 You don't have to fly down to Mexico to adopt from us.
+We arrange transportation for our adopted dogs.
 We are fortunate enough to have volunteers that escort our dogs to the United States and Canada.
-But if you are interested in visiting our Rescue Center in Troncones, Mexico and meeting the dogs you are welcome to!
+But if you are interested in visiting us in Zihuatanejo, you are more than welcome to come check us out!

 Does Surfers for Strays have cats for adoption?

 We do rescue cats and kittens but most of our cats and/or kittens are with our sister organizations.